Neinndall/PBE_AssetsDownloader/README.md

 4.  **Preview Assets:** Use the `Export` tab to preview specific asset types (images, audio, etc.) and download selected items.
 5.  **Explore & Monitor:** Use the `Explorer`, `Comparator`, `Monitor`, and `Model Viewer` tabs to access the advanced features of the application.

-## 🚀 Getting Started

-### Prerequisites

-*   [.NET 8.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.8-windows-x64-installer) (or higher) installed on your system.

-### Installation

-1.  **Download the latest release:** Visit the [Releases page](https://github.com/Neinndall/PBE_AssetsManager/releases) (replace with your actual releases URL) and download the `PBE_AssetsManager.zip` file.
-2.  **Extract the contents:** Unzip the downloaded file to your desired location (e.g., `C:\PBE_AssetsManager`).
-3.  **Run the application:** Navigate to the extracted folder and run `PBE_AssetsManager.exe`.

-## 📖 Usage

-1.  **Configure Settings:** Open the `Settings` tab to set up your preferences, including hash synchronization, auto-copy, and backup options.
-2.  **Select Directories:** In the `Home` tab, specify your "New Hashes Directory" and "Old Hashes Directory".
-3.  **Start Download:** Click the "Start Download" button to begin the asset extraction and download process.
-The application will compare hashes and download only the necessary files.
-4.  **Preview Assets:** Use the `Export` tab to preview specific asset types (images, audio, etc.) and download selected items.

 ## ⚙️ Configuration

 All application settings are managed through the `Settings` window and persisted in the `config.json` file.
 This allows you to customize the application's behavior to fit your workflow.